Suvorov, Count Aleksander Vasilievitch

 As a boy, Suvorov was a sickly child and his father assumed he would work in civil service as an adult.
 During his chilhood, under his father's eye, he learned mathematics, astronomy, foreign languages, literature, cartography, history of military arts, shooting, horse riding, fencing, engineering and some other subjects related to military service.

-On November 4 1742, Suvorov started his military career by enlisting as a musketeer in the Semenovskiy Leib-Guard.
+On November 4 1742, Suvorov started his military career by enlisting as a musketeer in the Semyonovskiy Leib-Guard.

-On January 12 1745, Suvorov joined the 8th company of the Semenovskiy Leib-Guard.
+On January 12 1745, Suvorov joined the 8th company of the Semyonovskiy Leib-Guard.

 On January 2 1750, Suvorov was promoted to ensign; on June 19, to sergeant.